Need help or have a quick question?

 It is also possible to pay miners directly to accelerate confirmation:

 When the transaction confirms you will receive an automatic email confirming we’ve received the funds.
-If you haven’t received an email 8 hours AFTER your coins confirm, please contact the payment processor directly here:
+If you haven’t received an email 8 hours AFTER your coins confirm, please contact us.

 Our system allows you to reclaim funds in the event that insufficient or excess funds are sent.
 However, we cannot process a refund until the transaction confirms.